jobcloud/applywith-sdk/README.md

   locale: 'de',             // Locale.
 Supported locales are 'de', 'fr' or 'en'.

+  useFileRefs: false,       // Setting this to true will remove the binary data for the
+                            // documents in the callback.
+Instead files will be delivered
+                            // as a url from which the files can be downloaded.
+Setting this
+                            // is recommended for bandwidth reasons.

   callback: (data) => {}    // The callback function that gets called when the process was
                             // successful to provide the applicants data.
 Use this to
                             // map the data to the application form.